ZombieNW/DeadSimpleCountServer/readme.md

 Fetching `http://url/get/namespace/key` will return how many times that endpoint has been requested WITHOUT increasing it by 1.

+Fetching `http://url/getnamespace/namespace` will return all the keys and values in that namespace.
+Example: `{"key":2,"key2":1}`

 ## Usage
 Clone it, change your port if needed, added default.crt and default.key to /ssl/.
 And just do the old You must add the https certificate/key for it to work.
 Please report any issues.